kuchengeschmack/dotfiles/README.md

 # My linux setup

 ```
-# Clone this repository then run the environment setup script
+# Clone this repository in your $HOME directory
+# Then run the environment setup script
 ~/env-setup.sh
 ```